Bahirwali: History

+In the later eighteenth and early nineteenth centuries, Konkani Muslims became influential sailors, merchants, and government employees as the port city of Bombay (present Mumbai) began developing.

 In the 15th century, Baharwali was likely inhabited during the rule of Sultan Yusuf Adil Shah in Konkan.
 Baharwali's first settlement, called Diva, was on an island located at the centre of the Jugburi River.
 As the population grew, people started moving to the mainland opposite the island.

 Government

 The gram panchayat is responsible for administrative and developmental work.
 It is headed by the sarpanch of the village.
 The gram panchayat is now divided into two parts for better management.

 Festivals

 Dr. Babasaheb Ambedkar Jayanti, Buddha Jayanti, Vijaya Rashmi, Sai Baba Utsav is on 19 May annually (Shigavan Wadi, Bahirawali).
 Hanuman Jayanti, Mahashiv Ratri (Someshwar Temple – Bhaganewadi, Bahirawali), Ganesh Utsav, and Shimoga (Holi) are also celebrated.
 There are temples of the grāmadevatā, Kuldevata Shri Khem - Manai.
 Ibrahim Shaikh, a Sufi saint, is celebrated every February.

 Transport

 A bus service is regularly run between Khed and Panhale Kazi, along with rickshaw and car service, and a train service is run from Mumbai to Khed, and Mumbai to Anjani.